How to Get a Family Leave Tax Credit for Your Business

 A qualifying employee is an employee who has been employed for one year or more.
 In addition, employee compensation in the previous year cannot exceed a certain amount.
-For 2018 this amount is $72,000, based on 2017 wages.
+For 2020, the employee must have earned no more than $75,000 in 2019.

-So, if you have one full-time employee who has been employed for at least a year, who was paid less than $72,000 in 2017, and you paid this employee at least half of the employee's normal pay for at least two weeks of family leave, you get a tax credit.
+As an example, if you have one full-time employee who has been employed for at least a year, who was paid less than $75,000 in 2019, and you paid this employee at least half of the employee's normal pay for at least two weeks of family leave, you can apply for the tax credit in 2020.

 How Much Is the Tax Credit?

-The IRS says that the tax credit amount is a percentage of the amount of wages paid to a qualifying employee while on family and medical leave.
+The IRS says that the tax credit amount is a percentage of the wages paid to a qualifying employee while on family and medical leave.
 The tax credit is payable for up to 12 weeks of paid leave benefits in a tax year.
-The minimum percentage is 12.5 percent and is increased by 0.25 percent for each percentage point by which the amount paid to a qualifying employee exceeds 50 percent of the employee’s wages, with a maximum of 25 percent.
+The minimum percentage is 12.5% and is increased by 0.25% or each percentage point by which the amount paid to a qualifying employee exceeds 50% of the employee’s wages, with a maximum of 25%.
 In certain cases, additional limitations may apply.

-Taking the example above, let's say an employee is on family leave for 4 weeks and you paid the employee $1000 in family leave payments for that time period, which is 50 percent of the employee's wages.
-Since the payments aren't over 50 percent of the employee's wages, no tax credit is available.
+Taking the example above, let's say an employee is on family leave for four weeks and you paid the employee $1,000 in family leave payments for that time period, which is 50% of the employee's wages.
+Since the payments aren't over 50% of the employee's wages, no tax credit is available.

-But, if the payments are $1500 (75 percent of the employee's wages for that month), the tax credit would be calculated in this way:
+But, if the payments are $1,500 (75% of the employee's wages for that four-week period), the tax credit would be calculated in this way:

-- Multiply that by 25 percent (the maximum percentage).
+- Multiply that by 25% (the maximum percentage).